peppelinux/ansible-slapd-eduperson2016/README.md

  - SSL only (ldaps://)
  - Unit test for ACL and Password Policy overlay

-You can also import users from a CSV file, globals parameters can also be edited in playbook.yml.
+You can also import users from a CSV file, globals parameters can be edited in playbook.yml.
 This behaviour can be suppressed changing this in the playbook:
 ````
 import_example_users: true